Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 ![Design]({{site.baseurl}}/assets/images/argus/toasts.png)

-One of the **requirements** is that the "feeder-application" has suffiecient rights both on AD and on the C$-shares of the clients.
+One of the **requirements** is that the "feeder\monitor-application" has suffiecient rights both on AD and on the C$-shares of the clients.